Enjoy the seasonal flavors

-Our hotel is a Japanese-style inn located right in front of the ferry terminal at the entrance of Miyajima.
+Our hotel is a Japanese-style inn located right in front of the ferry terminal at the entrance to Miyajima.

 Miyajima has been worshiped as "God's island" since long ago.